At Home and Around the World

 - A 500-word essay about you and why you would like to study in Northern Ireland

 - A current transcript from your college/university (does not have to be official)

 - Two references from faculty (typically your primary academic advisor and one other)

 Your school’s study abroad advisor can nominate up to three students and submit application materials electronically.
 Each application is reviewed by representatives of the participating schools in Northern Ireland and the APCU executive director.
-Students are accepted into the program and placed at one of the five schools based on the space, program of study, and preferred semester (fall or spring).
+Students are accepted into the program and placed at one of the participating schools based on the space, program of study, and preferred semester (fall or spring).
 Placements are final and cannot be changed.

 Tuition and fees are waived for IAS at their Northern Ireland host institutions.
 However, participating students are responsible for costs associated with travel, housing, food, books, and living expenses.
 Some costs may be covered by student financial aid through the home college or university.

 Note that Irish American Scholars may still be obligated to register and pay some amount of tuition at their home college or university during their semester abroad.
 Check with an international advisor to confirm any potential obligations.